Jean-Poul/HBase-food-facts/README_USE.md

     ```
     python pwh.py -tn 'your fancy table name'
     ```
 ### As we opened port 9090 in the container of master node, you can also run the script from your local machine.
-If your master node runs on different ports or host, you can specify that with
+If your master node runs on different ports or host, you can specify them with:
     ```
     python pwh.py -po <port number> -ho 'host name'
     ```